01 — Brand Identity

 What Makes Us Different

 No one else is doing terrazzo + Memphis + humor + handmade at our price point.
+Featured in Architectural Digest, domino, House Beautiful, GQ, and 25+ other publications — see Press & Earned Media.

-A 250-word brief written for AI agents, contractors, and new collaborators.
+Written for AI agents, contractors, and new collaborators.
 Paste it as system context.

 pretti.cool is a homegoods brand founded in 2017 in Houston, Texas.
 We design and make small-batch, handmade goods that are practical and fun — concrete vessels and catch-alls, candles, incense, totes, and seasonal merch.